LePies/Prototype10231/DEPLOYMENT.md

-# MySaddle App Deployment Guide - Render
+# MySaddle App Deployment Guide - Render (Pre-Built)

-This guide will help you deploy your MySaddle application to Render for free.
+This guide will help you deploy your MySaddle application to Render for free using the pre-built React app.

 ## Prerequisites